zhouzhongyuan/blog/contents/articles/promises-in-wicked-detail/index.md

 ## Chaining Promises

-Since Promises capture the notion of asynchronicity in an object, we can, chain them, map them, have them run in parallel or sequential, all kinds of useful things.
-Code like this is very common with Promises:
+Since Promises capture the notion of asynchronicity in an object, we can chain them, map them, have them run in parallel or sequential, all kinds of useful things.
+Code like the following is very common with Promises

 ```javascript
 getSomeData()